Madrid garbage strike to end after 12 days

 After marathon talks from Friday to early Sunday, union representatives agreed to a new deal under which no workers would be laid off, but every worker would have to take six weeks without pay each year through 2017.

-“We’re very satisfied because the lay-offs have been withdrawn,” Roberto Tornamira, secretary general of the services branch of the UGT labour federation, told reporters.
+“We’re very satisfied because the lay-offs have been withdrawn,” Roberto Tornamira, secretary general of the services branch of the UGT labor federation, told reporters.

 A workers’ assembly must ratify the agreement on Sunday.